anyflow/lannister/src/site/markdown/clustering.md

-## Clustering
+## `[DRAFT]` Clustering

-Lannister's clustering features mainly rely on [Hazelcast](https://github.com/hazelcast/hazelcast), hence the documentation briefly depicts features, runtime architecture and configuration related with clustering.
+Lannister's clustering features mainly rely on Hazelcast and follows its guidance strictly, hence the documentation focused on general clustering characteristics of Lannister and configuration used.
+For detailed information and fine tuning, refer [Hazelcast Reference Manual](http://docs.hazelcast.org/docs/3.7/manual/html-single/index.html)
-In the chapter, general characteristics and configuration of Lannister cluster are explained.

 ### Characteristics
 * **Distribution Transparency** : Clustered data are fully accessible on any node in the same cluster without knowing cluster information include location.